Rengarajan Jaiprakash

-Jaiprakash Rengarajan (born 30 October 1974), known professionally as JP, is an Indian producer and a self-made entrepreneur.
-He is the CEO of All Around Globe, based out of India (Mumbai), Europe (Portugal, Switzerland), which provides one-stop solutions for film shooting, destination marketing, event management, sports logistics, and visa services across the globe.
+Jaiprakash Rengarajan (born 30 October 1974), known professionally as JP, is an Indian film producer and entrepreneur.
+He is the CEO of All Around Globe, based out of Europe (Portugal, Switzerland & Italy), which provides film shooting, destination marketing, event management, sports logistics, and visa services.
 He worked in the Tamil, Telugu, Hindi, Kannada, Bengali, and Punjabi movie industries.

+He facilitated film shootings and the making of commercials in 2000+ destinations.
+All Around Globe is specialised in handling action thrillers, high-budget movies, and ad films and can operate up to 1000+ ground crew.
+His work is regarded in the film industry for timely, effective, and quality solutions.
+He has an excellent eye for global locations that are ideal for ads, movie scenes, sequences, and song shoots.